It's interesting to see the left wing echo chamber in action, but since Prof. Tribe didn't do his homework he got the wrong answer.

 The term "proof" refers to a specialized minting process that begins by manually feeding burnished coin blanks into presses fitted with special dies.
 Each coin is struck multiple times so the softly frosted, yet detailed images seem to float above a mirror-like field.

 Nothing to suggest that some coins are struck only in 'proof' condition.
 In fact, the clear suggestion is that proof coins are a subset of a larger coin group.
 That helps the Intentionalists, since the Trillion Dollar plan seems to be to strike one (or more) 'proof' platinum coins that have no circulating or bullion counterpart.
-Very unusual practice, and probably not what 'proof' means.
+Very unusual practice, and surely not what 'proof' means.

 Here is the US Mint describing their platinum proof coins (and you can't make this up):